What is Interactive Art?

 What is funded by the grant?

-Constellation Art Team Support (CATS) tries to keep an open mind when considering what is eligible for grant funds.
+Constellation’s Art Grant team tries to keep an open mind when considering what is eligible for grant funds.
 Art grants can be used for materials, operational costs, and transportation for projects.
 This includes, but is not limited to the following types of items:

 - Raw materials necessary to the construction or exhibition of the art including, but not limited to: wood, metal, fabric, glass, lighting, electronics, nails, screws, bolts, nuts, washers, adhesives, paint, wire, cable, tubing, stakes, decorative items, etc.